fastapi/full-stack-fastapi-template/{{cookiecutter.project_slug}}/frontend/content/blog/20160721-lament-for-the-auther.md

 I hope you’re interested in reading about how my hero escapes from an orbital prison, survives the subsequent fall and crash-landing in a small Nigerian village, and escapes the interest of a local warlord.

 Continues me, ‘It’ll be out on Friday.
 Like a real book, with pages and everything.
-It’s called “Lament for the Fallen”, go buy it.’
+It’s called [“Lament for the Fallen”](https://gavinchait.com/lament-for-the-fallen/), go buy it.’

+---

 _:copyright: Gavin Chait 2016.
 All rights reserved._